joebro1907/iNEOD/README.md

 5. **Use you own data and calculate orbits!**

-## Feedback and Collaboration

-* Documentation: Both scripts should include detailed documentation explaining the purpose of each function, the expected inputs and outputs, and examples of usage.

-   You can  contact me directly if you have specific questions not covered by the documentation.

-* GitHub Repository Issues: If you find any bugs or would like to change/add things, you can use this repository's [issue tracker](https://github.com/joebro1907/NEIOD/issues) for known issues, discussions, and possible solutions.

-## Maintenance

-The project is likely to be maintained and contributed to by me and anoyone interested in celestial mechanics, astronomy, and Python programming.
-Users can reach out for support, contributions, or to report issues.

-While the author of this repository (me, @joebro1907) is new somewhat new to Python, he will try his best :)

 ## License

 NEIOD is released under the MIT license.
-Please refer to the [LICENSE] file.
+Please refer to the [LICENSE](https://github.com/joebro1907/NEIOD/blob/main/LICENSE) file.

     The MIT License (MIT)